 - Requires an initial deposit of $2,500

-- Access to thousands of mutual funds, including commission fee trading on select Fidelity funds and ETFs
+- Access to hundreds of mutual funds, including commission free trading on select Fidelity funds and ETFs

 - Established investment centers where you can get professional advice

 - Annual fee of $20 waived if you sign up for an online account with e-delivery

 - Initial deposit can be as low as $1,000 with certain provisions

 - Very low expense ratios on most of their mutual and index funds

 Whether you are ready to open a Roth IRA now or are just seeking to learn more, remember a Roth IRA can be one of the best ways to go for a student starting out as an investor!